sc0ttkclark/debug-wp-redirect/readme.txt

 *Important:* It is not recommended you leave debugging enabled when you're done, the debug information exposes file paths of files as well as PHP arguments passed into functions from the PHP `debug_backtrace()` which may contain sensitive information.

-This is useful for those times when you have a lot of plugins and theme functions interacting and you just need to figure out what / where it's redirecting.
+This is useful for those times when you have a lot of plugins / theme functions interacting that cause an unknown redirect.
+This tool helps you figure out what is redirecting and where it's redirecting at in the code.

-This plugin outputs information about each `wp_redirect()` call done on the front of a site.
+This plugin outputs information about each `wp_redirect()` and `wp_safe_redirect()` call done on the front and in the admin area of a site.

 = Usage: Enabling with the setting =